Skip bin permits

 How do I lodge my application?

-Unfortunately, we are currently experiencing a systems outage for online applications.
-We expect this to be working as normal on Monday 28 August.
 Click here to lodge your request.
 After completing all the relevant information, you will be asked to pay securely by Credit Card.
 You will be issued with a receipt confirming the lodgement of your application and payment.

 Please note: online permit applications can take up to 3 business days to be reviewed.